Healthy lifestyle: Eat a balanced diet

 If you’ve had cancer you may need to eat a special diet or you may need to avoid certain foods.
-For example, if you have lost a lot of weight you may need to eat more high-calorie foods to build yourself up.
-If you have an ileostomy, a lot of high fibre foods may make your bowels move too much.
 The dietitian at the hospital can give you advice if you need to eat a special diet.

 Healthy eating guidelines